-Recognized as one of The Best Lawyers in America® for commercial litigation and First Amendment law (2005-2023), Mr. Raiff has represented clients in various cases involving class actions, shareholder derivative actions, securities fraud, contract disputes, merger and acquisition litigation, antitrust claims, environmental disputes, tortious interference claims, infrastructure and public finance disputes, partnership disputes, commercial fraud, civil conspiracy, and health care disputes.
+Recognized as one of The Best Lawyers in America® for Commercial Litigation and First Amendment Law (2005-2024), Mr. Raiff has represented clients in various cases involving class actions, shareholder derivative actions, securities fraud, contract disputes, merger and acquisition litigation, antitrust claims, environmental disputes, tortious interference claims, infrastructure and public finance disputes, partnership disputes, commercial fraud, civil conspiracy, and health care disputes.

 Since joining Gibson Dunn several years ago, Mr. Raiff has spent a substantial amount of his time handling arbitrations in the energy industry involving acquisition, infrastructure, construction, and other energy-related disputes.